lastweek/lastweek.github.io/docs/notes/hardware_pl.md

 ## Introduction

-There is an increasing interest from both industry and acadamic on designing high-level domain-specific languages for hardware development.
-This document reflects my effort on running these systems and my thoughts on their pros and cons.
+There is an increasing interest from both industry and acadamic on designing high-level domain-specific languages for hardware development (both FPGA and ASIC).
+These advancements would benefit both software and hardware developers.

+This document reflects my effort on configuring/running these systems and my thoughts on their pros and cons (if any).

 | System | Language | Sponsor/Status  |
 |:-------|----------|-----------------|